lauken13/mrpkit/README.md

 and get started in the workflow using the vignette.

-Licesnsed under a **TODO agree upon a license.**
+Licensed under an MIT license.
+See the `LICENSE.md` file.

 Please note the current package is released for alpha testing.
-We will not ensure backwards compatability and hope to have additional functionality (visualizations, tutorials on extending the package with other modelling techniques) soon.
+We will not ensure backwards compatability until an official release and hope to have additional functionality (visualizations, tutorials on extending the package with other modelling techniques) soon.